tahoma2d/tahoma2d_docs/source/creating_movements.rst

     - Go to the Window menu, and choose the Schematic option.

-    - If necessary, click the FX/Stage toggle button (|schematic|) in the bottom bar of the Schematic pane until the title bar displays Stage Schematic.
+    - If necessary, click the FX/Stage toggle button (|schematic|) in the bottom bar of the Schematic panel until the title bar displays Stage Schematic.

 .. tip:: **To navigate the stage schematic:**